ankitkpandey1/uringcore/ARCHITECTURE.md

 4. Buffer returns to pool after Python processing

 For send operations:
-Zero-copy on the write path is opportunistic and restricted to provably immutable buffers; otherwise data is copied into Rust-owned memory before submission.
+Write-side zero-copy is opportunistic and restricted: only provably immutable buffers (immutable `bytes` or read-only `mmap`) may be submitted zero-copy.
+All other write buffers must be copied into Rust-owned pinned memory before submission.

+### PyCapsule Lifetime Semantics

+PyCapsule destructors must run on the Python loop thread (GIL).
+If a destructor can run on another thread, the destructor must enqueue a `return_buffer(buf_id)` call that the loop drains under GIL to safely recycle the buffer.

 ---